Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/hold-my-bear/rules/_index.md

 Pick a start player: whoever can (and wants to) take the first valid move.

-@TODO: IMAGE EXAMPLE of SETUP?
-(Feels a bit pointless.)

 {{% /rules-block %}}

 {{% rules-block id="objective" heading="Objective" icon="objective" icontint="blue" %}}

 You win if, at the **start of your turn**, the match on the table is **already yours**!
-(In other words, you played a match that nobody could trump for a whole round.)
+(In other words, you played a match that nobody could defeat for a whole round.)

 {{% /rules-block %}}